 There’s an increasing number of fully-remote companies out there who are and have been thriving for years.
 Flexible working policies have been on the rise for sometime, and for many of us, the occasional/regular WFH day has been pretty standard.

-But switching to this format when you’ve previously spent most of your time working face-to-face with colleagues can be quite a culture shock—and one thing that can be particularly tricky for leaders and managers is tracking the progress of remote teams.
+But there’s a difference between sometimes working from home on Fridays, and doing so every single day.
+And in the week before lockdown, the number of people working from home rocketed from 1.7 million to 4 million.
+Switching to this format when you’ve previously spent most of your time working face-to-face with colleagues can be quite a culture shock—and one thing that can be particularly tricky for leaders and managers is tracking the progress of remote teams.

 No more rolling over to other people’s desks…